For FAQs and current status of services and policies see UW Libraries Operations Updates

-Included are the works of early notable Washington Territory and regional photographers such as Edward S. Curtis, Asahel Curtis, Eric.
+Also included are the works of early notable Washington Territory and regional photographers such as Edward S. Curtis, Asahel Curtis, Eric.
 A. Hegg, and Clark Kinsey.
 Their images chronicle the events and daily lives of the people who contributed to the development and character of this region.
 Examples of materials in this collection include black-and-white photographic prints and negatives, glass lantern slides, and 35mm film color slides, along with unusual and rare photographic formats, such as stereocards and daguerrotypes.

 Over 60 digitized collections comprising over 55,000 digital images from Special Collections holdings.
 Materials include photographs, maps, newspapers, posters, and other media.

 This database is a listing of photographers who operated in the Pacific Northwest and Alaska during the period from about the 1870s to 1935.
 It provides information regarding the photographers name and the city, state and year that the photographer had an established business.
 In some cases, it includes the studio address.
 Most of the information in this database was extracted from city directories and vertical files held in Special Collections.

 An assembled collection that originated from the personal files of Robert Monroe, former head of Special Collections, and has been added to over time.
 The collection provides research and background information about photographers, mainly those who worked in the Pacific Northwest and Alaska.
 The files contain an assortment of documentation such as obituaries, film envelopes (with studio locations), photographer's number catalogues, correspondence, magazine and newspaper articles, exhibition programs, and general ephemera.
 This collection provides researchers with contextual information about the photographers.

 Edward Curtis' North American Indian prints (viewable by appointment only!)